Come play with us! Downtown Helena offers activities for the whole family.

 Kids under 2: Free

-Parking is available adjacent to the Carousel in the Great Northern Town Center parking lot.
-ExplorationWorks is located 1/2 block west of the Carousel.
-The lot is free and has a 2-hour limit.
-Additional paid parking can be found in the Great Northern parking garage located 1 block south of the museum.
+Parking is available adjacent to the Carousel in the Great Northern Town Center Parking Lot.
+ExplorationWorks is located east of the Carousel.
+The lot is free and has a 2–hour limit.
+Additional paid parking can be found in the Great Northern Parking Garage located 1 block south of the science center.

-The Gold Bar of Helena is more than you might have thought.
-A historic institution that offer pool, darts, shuffleboard and foosball.
-They have Casino Gaming: U1, Power-station, Legend, Casino King and Progressive Gaming.
-There’s a Touch-tunes Jukebox, a full bar with local drafts.
+The Gold Bar & Western Bar of Helena is more than you might have thought.
+A historic institution that offers pool, darts, shuffleboard, foosball, and casino Gaming: U1, Power-station, Legend, Casino King and Progressive Gaming.
+They also offer Touch-tunes Jukeboxs at each location.

-The God Bar can also be rented for private parties!
+The Western Bar can also be rented for private parties of up to 99 people!

 Grandstreet is Montana’s premiere community theatre with over 40 years of continuous service.
 Sustained by volunteers from an exceptionally talented population, Grandstreet also trains over 400 K-12 students each year in our nationally recognized Grandstreet Theatre School.
 Each year we produce 10-12 plays and musicals in a beautifully preserved 200-seat turn-of-the-century romanesque granite church and an additional 45-seat black box studio.
 Nestled at the base of the Rocky Mountains in a small but thriving arts community, Grandstreet enjoys tremendous public support and regularly produces some of the best live theatre in the Northwest.